adamanov/TUHH_RNM_Project/README.md

 # Robotics and Navigation in Medicine

-### Group Project: Image Guided Robotic NeedlePlacement
+### Group Project: Image Guided Robotic Needle Placement

 In this project, we developed an image guided robotic needle placement system using the Robot Operating System (ROS) framework.
 You used a depth camera (Kinect Azure by